nayana-vinod/Write-A-Program/BEGINNER_GUIDE.md

       * Click on 'Pull Request' towards the end of this sentance.
       * If there are no merging conflicts, it will show  'Able to merge.
 These branches can be automatically merged'.
       * Click on 'Create Pull Request'(Green button).
-      * Add a name like added sum.cpp if it's blank.
-And an optional description about the changes you made.
+      * Add the 'Title' with what changes or what contributions you made like added sum.cpp if it's blank.
+And an optional description about the changes you made for better understanding of the PR intention and also makes your Pull Request more acceptable.
       * Now again 'Create a Pull Request'(Green Button)
   * Step 10: There you are!
 You have successfully created a Pull Request.
 Congratulations🎉🎉
       * If you wanna verify this, Go to 'enchantedfirefly/Write-A-Program', Go to Pull Requests(navigation bar), and you will see your PR there.